Have you ever heard someone describe a planet as moving in retrograde, or in other words, as moving in reverse?

 Take the stars, for example.
 You can see them moving across the night sky in a matter of hours, but this is of course down to the fact that Earth is spinning while it orbits the Sun.

 The stars aren't really speeding across the sky.
-They just appear to be, from our perspective.
+They just appear to be, from our perspective, and photographers are found of capturing this in long-exposure images known as star trails.

-The same can be said for the planets too.
-But once in a while, if you observe the movements of the planets along the ecliptic, you might notice one suddenly appearing to stop, then begining to move backwards.
+And once in a while, if you observe the movements of the planets along the ecliptic night after night, you might notice one suddenly appearing to stop, then beginning to move backwards.

 We call this apparent backwards movement 'retrograde motion'.